dusk-network/dusk-deploy-cli/README.md

-                            if omitted, a 500_000_000 default will be used --gas-price         Gas price to be used when executing the deployment transaction, if omitted, price value 1 will be used -o, --owner             Hexadecimal string representing the owner of the contract -n, --nonce             Number used when calculating contract is, used when there is a need to deploy multiple contracts with the same bytecode and owner, and/or to obtain a vanity contract did,
+                            if omitted, a 500_000_000 default will be used --gas-price         Gas price to be used when executing the deployment transaction, if omitted, price value 1 will be used -n, --nonce             Number used when calculating contract is, used when there is a need to deploy multiple contracts with the same bytecode and owner, and/or to obtain a vanity contract did,